 What happens to my proposal once I have submitted it?

 Your proposal will be assessed by the DTP or CDT that you have applied to, by a procedure approved by ESRC.
-The final date to confirm decisions to applicants is the end of June 2018.
-Successful applicants will then be required to submit their proposal in Je-S by the end of July 2018.
+The final date to confirm decisions to applicants is the end of June 2020.
+Successful applicants will then be required to submit their proposal in Je-S by mid July 2020 at the very latest (applicants can, and should be, submitted sooner if possible).
 Guidance for this will be provided nearer the time.

 Why do I have to submit an application through Je-S if the DTP/CDT has offered me an award?

 Whilst the DTP/CDT will determine who should receive an award, in order to receive the funding applicants must submit an application to ESRC who will issue a grant to the host institution.